Fall fishing: tips for fishing in cooler weather

-At a loss for ideas of what to do during your vacation in Quebec?
-Have you ever dreamed of heading to the Gulf of Saint-Lawrence to fish for striped bass?
+At a loss for ideas of what to do during your vacation in the province of Quebec?
+Have you ever dreamed of heading to Gaspesie to the Gulf of Saint-Lawrence to fish for striped bass?
 We’re shining the spotlight on this now accessible species.

 The first thing to know about striped bass is that there are two types of populations that occur in the northern part of the species’ range.
 They are exactly the same species, with the same stripes, but one population lives in the Saint-Lawrence River, and the other lives in the Gulf of St. Lawrence.
 Fishing for striped bass is only allowed in the Gulf of Saint-Lawrence.
 It is forbidden to fish for this species in the Saint-Lawrence River.